EmmaEwert/KITTY/docs/manual/tutorial.rst

 should now look a bit like this:

 .. figure:: images/tutorial-folder0.png
+	:align: center

 	The colourful Tiled icons are tilesets, and the tilemap has been made into a prefab.

-You can drop that directly into the Hierarchy to see your work in the Scene View.
+You can drop the tilemap prefab directly into the Hierarchy to see your work in the Scene View.

 Whenever you update your tilesets or tilemaps, or edit your tileset images, they automatically get reimported.